OMerkel/BaghChal/README.md

 Freer and Sackler Galleries, Smithsonian Institution.
 See files included in this repository for the uncolored PDF.

-The Smithsonian welcomes you to make fair use of the Content (here the game board) as defined by copyright law.
+The Smithsonian welcomes you to make fair use of the Content (here restricted to the game board only) as defined by copyright law.
 Information on United States copyright fair use law is available from the United States Copyright Office: http://www.copyright.gov/fls/fl102.html.